Wesleyan theology: Covenant theology

 Methodism maintains the superstructure of classical covenant theology, but being Arminian in soteriology, it discards the "predestinarian template of Reformed theology that was part and parcel of its historical development."
 The main difference between Wesleyan covenant theology and classical covenant theology is as follows:

 As such, in the traditional Wesleyan view, only Adam and Eve were under the covenant of works, while on the other hand, all of their progeny are under the covenant of grace.
 With Mosaic Law belonging to the covenant of grace, all of humanity is brought "within the reach of the provisions of that covenant."
 This belief is reflected in John Wesley's sermon Righteousness of Faith: "The Apostle does not here oppose the covenant given by Moses, to the covenant given by Christ. ...
 But it is the covenant of grace, which God, through Christ, hath established with men in all ages".
 The covenant of grace was therefore administered through "promises, prophecies, sacrifices, and at last by circumcision" during the patriarchal ages and through "the paschal lamb, the scape goat, [and] the priesthood of Aaron" under Mosaic Law.
 Under the Gospel, the covenant of grace is mediated through the greater sacraments, baptism and the Lord's Supper.

 Ecclesiology

 Methodists affirm belief in "the one true Church, Apostolic and Universal", viewing their Churches as constituting a "privileged branch of this true church".
 With regard to the position of Methodism within Christendom, the founder of the movement "John Wesley once noted that what God had achieved in the development of Methodism was no mere human endeavor but the work of God.
 As such it would be preserved by God so long as history remained."
 Calling it "the grand depositum" of the Methodist faith, Wesley specifically taught that the propagation of the doctrine of entire sanctification was the reason that God raised up the Methodists in the world.

+Eschatology

+John Wesley described his eschatological views on the Book of Revelation in his Explanatory Notes Upon the New Testament (1755).
+He struggled with how to interpret the middle of the book which describes heavenly and earthy conflict in very symbolic language.
+He relied heavily on the works of German theologian Johann Albrecht Bengel (1687–1752) for a mathematical interpretation of the numbers in the book to find a correspondence between church history and the events described in Revelation.
+For example, by Wesley's calculations, using Bengel's mathematical key, the story of the woman in the wilderness in Revelation 12 was the story of the Christian church in two overlapping periods of church history (847–1524 CE and 1058–1836 CE).

+Wesley's primary concern, however, was not so much with prophecy or chronology, but rather with how to use Revelation to help believers have strength in times of trial.